Calculating Axle Position For Your Trailer – Mechanical Elements

 Calculating axle position – the correct position – is in 2 steps.
 First, we establish what we have, Then calculate where the axle (or axles) SHOULD go.

 The easiest way to establish what we have, and get the needed numbers, is using a vehicle scale.
 Load the trailer as it will be going down the road, then go to a vehicle scale.
 (Call around.
 Scales are often at garbage dumps, scrap yards, highway weigh stations, and more.)
-If you can’t drive to it, maybe this DIY method to Weigh Heavy Things can help.
+If you are not able to drive to it, maybe this DIY method to Weigh Heavy Things can help.
 (Hard to use for a large trailer.)

 Example Procedure for Calculating Axle Position: